Eurovision Song Contest Odds: Australia Big Movers Ahead Of Saturday's Final

 True to Eurovision tradition, the 37-year-old inventor has mixed English with German to produce a track which is unlikely to trouble the leaderboard, but we hope it at least avoids the nil points that befell James Newman in 2021.

-Chances: Won’t replicate Sam Ryder’s success and is likely to finish in the bottom half.
+Chances: His performance in the second semi-final had mixed reactions from UK fans which suggests he won’t replicate Sam Ryder’s success and is likely to finish in the bottom half.

 Who will win Eurovision this year?
 And where will the United Kingdom finish?
 Let us know in the comments below or vote in our poll above!